-The Health and Social Welfare directorate is headed by Dr Udom, ACG
+The Health and Social Welfare Directorate is headed by Dr Ekpedeme J. Udom (ACG), Covering Duty

 The Health and Social Welfare Directorate of the Nigerian Prisons Service is an amalgam of various units that are charged with the physical, psychological and developmental well-being of the inmates and staff.

 The Directorate is charged with the administration of prison clinics and hospitals.
 With its complement of Doctors, Nurses, Pharmacists and Paramedics, the Directorate ensures all year round rendition of medical services to inmates in all the Prison nation-wide.
 The Directorate also develops and implements new strategies for confronting changing faces of disease control and management in the ever changing global systems.
 One result of such programmes is the newly introduced Drug Compounding project in the Federal Capital designed to produce drugs that will support the clinic and hospital network in the prison system.

 The Directorate also sees to the maintenance of proper environment in the prisons through the environmental health section.
 This section takes care of environmental sanitation in all the prisons.
 Through fumigation of cells, provision of potable water, maintenance of sewage systems and general environmental orderliness in all prisons, the section helps to maintain environmental friendliness in all prison formations in the country.